Far-right politics in Serbia: Contemporary period

 A far-right group belonging to the white nationalist Identitarian movement had organised protests in 2017.
-Although a year later, the Identitarian branch in Serbia was dissolved due to unknown reasons; the branch was also linked with the promotion of discrimination.
-Kisić noted that Islamic extremism had saw a significant decline, while the far-right had been on the rise in the late 2010s.
+Although a year later, the Identitarian branch in Serbia was dissolved for unknown reasons; the branch was also linked with the promotion of discrimination.
+Kisić noted that Islamic extremism had seen a significant decline, while the far-right had been on the rise in the late 2010s.
 The Belgrade Centre for Security Policy (BCSP) noted that the far-right had begun showing anti-immigrant views, which did not exist before.
 This initially began during the 2015 migrant crisis, although political parties such as Dveri and Enough is Enough (DJB) began advocating anti-immigrant views in 2018.
-The two parties explicitly promoted the Eurabia conspiracy theory, and claimed that Serbian citizens would become a minority in their own country.
-Some organisations, such as Leviathan and People's Patrol orchestrated attacks against migrants.
+The two parties explicitly promoted the Eurabia conspiracy theory and claimed that Serbian citizens would become a minority in their own country.
+Organisations, such as Leviathan and the People's Patrol, orchestrated attacks against migrants.
 Its members had also begun "patrolling the streets" to intercept, threaten, warn, arrest, or expel migrants from public transport.
-Both groups also video-record their actions and share them across social media, while they also targeted citizens who had rented apartments to migrants.
-Opinion polls had also showed that the public shared similar anti-immigrant views with far-right organisations.
+Both groups also video-recorded their actions and shared them across social media, while they also targeted citizens who had rented apartments to migrants.
+Opinion polls also showed that the public shared similar anti-immigrant views with far-right organisations.
 According to a BCSP survey from 2020, the public viewed migrants as the greatest external threat to Serbia's security and as one of the three main threats to internal security, while three-quarters of respondents were concerned about free movement of migrants in towns and villages.
-In comparison with the research from 2017, in which the migrants were listed lower, the far-right made an impact on increasing anti-immigrant views among the public.
-In the same research, voters were also interested to know positions of political parties regarding migrants.
+In comparison with the research from 2017, in which the migrants were listed lower, the far-right had an impact on increasing anti-immigrant views among the public.
+In the same research, voters were also interested in knowing the positions of political parties regarding migrants.